Aikrooz/Data-Analysis/LinearRegressionLoss.md

 Note the relationship between the model and the data ->MSE:The model moves twords the outliers and further away from the data points ->MAE: The model is further away from the outliers and closer to the data points

+NOTE:
+.
+Check for Outliers
+If your dataset has a lot of outliers (extreme values in your target variable) → Use MAE — it won’t let those big errors dominate the loss.

+If your dataset is clean (few or no outliers) →
+Use MSE — you can afford to let the model focus more on avoiding large mistakes.

+2. Decide on Error Sensitivity
+If big mistakes are MUCH worse than small ones in your problem, use MSE (squares make large errors count more).

+If all mistakes are equally bad, use MAE.

+Example:

+Predicting delivery times for customers → Being off by 1 hour vs. 5 hours is very different → MSE.

+Predicting daily temperature → Being off by 2°C vs. 4°C is proportionally bad → MAE.

+3. Optimization Considerations
+MSE has a smooth gradient → Often converges faster for gradient-based learning.

+MAE has a constant gradient (except at zero) → Can be slower, especially with stochastic gradient descent.

+4. Interpretability
+MAE is in the same units as your target variable → Easier to explain results to non-technical people.

+MSE’s units are squared → Not directly interpretable without taking the square root (RMSE).